eZmaxinc/eZmax-SDK-go/docs/EzmaxpartnerResponseCompound.md

 `func (o *EzmaxpartnerResponseCompound) HasBEzmaxpartnerIsactive() bool`

 HasBEzmaxpartnerIsactive returns a boolean if a field has been set.

+### GetObjEzmaxpartnerLogourl

+`func (o *EzmaxpartnerResponseCompound) GetObjEzmaxpartnerLogourl() MultilingualEzmaxpartnerLogourl`

+GetObjEzmaxpartnerLogourl returns the ObjEzmaxpartnerLogourl field if non-nil, zero value otherwise.

+### GetObjEzmaxpartnerLogourlOk

+`func (o *EzmaxpartnerResponseCompound) GetObjEzmaxpartnerLogourlOk() (*MultilingualEzmaxpartnerLogourl, bool)`

+GetObjEzmaxpartnerLogourlOk returns a tuple with the ObjEzmaxpartnerLogourl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjEzmaxpartnerLogourl

+`func (o *EzmaxpartnerResponseCompound) SetObjEzmaxpartnerLogourl(v MultilingualEzmaxpartnerLogourl)`

+SetObjEzmaxpartnerLogourl sets ObjEzmaxpartnerLogourl field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)